Muzammal-Naseer/starter-academic/content/authors/hanan/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Hanan is MS/Ph.D. student at MBZUAI.
+bio: Hanan is a MS student at MBZUAI.

 # Social/Academic Networking